SoilGit/Validation-of-categorical-maps/README.md

 Credits: This is an implementation of the model validation method described in Section 6.1 Using R for Digital Soil Mapping (Malone *et al.* 2017) and is based on Congalton (1991).
 Tom Orton (UQ) provided advice and an *R function* to calculate a weighted Kappa based on methods by Agresti (2002c) and Spitzer *et al.* (1967).
 Implementation by Peter Zund (DES).

 License: Free to use with acknowledgement.

+### Further detail
+1. Define what is to be validated.
+Categorical maps that are indepentent (i.e. not dependent on a sub-map), need only be validated.
+The accuracy of dependent maps is a function of the sub-maps.
+For example the Overall suitability map is completly dependent on the *Surface stability* and *Subsoil dispersibility* maps, hence only the later two maps need be tested.

+1. Determine minimum number of validation sites for a statistically adequate validation.
+Generally in science/statistics we need a minimum of three reps to make an inference if we have one class of outcome.
+With categorical maps, we need a minimum of three reps for each class, hence the minimum number of sites to validate a map should be at least 3 X No. of possible classes (i.e. For *Surface stability* map that has four possible classes requires a minimum of 12 validation sites).
+Final number of independent validation sites depends on time and budget, the more the better.

+1. Randomly generate validation sites.
+Use script provided

+1. Adjust random sites to improve field work efficiency.
+When adjusting a randomly generated validation site, ensure adjusted site has same predicted values.
+This ellimentnates bias from being introduced.

+1. Determine if unaccepatble bias has been introduced to adjusted validation sites.

+1. Readjust sites if necessary and recheck for bias.
+Use same code as in Step 5.

+1. Determine data required at validation sites so as to be able to validate maps.
+For an example see data form from FSE validation, note this form does not show the lab anaylsis conducted on the samples.
+Form is save in the repsoitory.